Menu

 Very comfortable drive, though a little louder than my previous Goodyear tires.
 The grip when cornering in wet and dry conditions is great, and so far the ABS hasn't kicked in at any point.
 Driving in ice has so far been fine, and I've had no problems with wheel spin as I have previously in deep mud with the Goodyear's.
 For a city car these tires are brilliant, and keep up with the Fiat 500's sporty little engine.
 I can rather spiritedly whip around corners and keep absolute control of the vehicle in no small part due to these tires.
 I haven't really noticed a difference in fuel economy as of yet.
 Driving on main roads, I feel I have a much smoother ride than I had previously.
 I can't say for long term use as of yet, but I'd definitely buy again if they stand the test of time.
 It's a tire that feels like it's made for the Fiat 500.

-Have you driven on the Pirelli Cinturato P1 Verde tire?
+How would you rate the Pirelli Cinturato P1 Verde?

 Latest Pirelli Cinturato P1 Verde Reviews